 Bash completion is only available if a script has been installed properly, and not executed through the python command.
-For information about how to do that, see Usage with Setuptools.
-Also, click currently only supports completion for Bash.
+For information about how to do that, see Setuptools Integration.
+Also, Click currently only supports completion for Bash.

 Currently, Bash completion is an internal feature that is not customizable.
 This might be relaxed in future versions.